Eishknaar/james-davies-coregaming-tech-test/README.md

 #### TexturePacker:
 This is an incredible software that packs all your images into spritesheets.
-It is free to us (to a point) and connects easily to PIXI.
+It is free to use (to a point) and connects easily to PIXI.

 ## Instructions
 Open a Command Prompt with admin rights and run